-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements -There either are no special CAR restrictions on RPAS models operated below 400'agl.
-All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
-Club/Site/Event requirements This site is in a noise sensitive area and all IC powered models must be muffled and checked for excessive loudness.
-No model louder than 95db measured at 3ft, is permitted. - 4.
+1. mRPAS requirements - mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC.

+- 2. RPAS CAR requirements There either are no special CAR restrictions on RPAS models flown below 400'agl.
+All RPAS operated over 400' must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
+Club/Site/Event requirements All model aircraft flown at the field must be electrically powered. - 4.
 MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+All event visitors must be briefed to ensure compliance with these requirements..